keys-pub/website/docs/specs/keys.md

 ## X25519

 X25519 is an elliptic curve Diffie-Hellman key exchange using Curve25519.
-X25519 keys only provides public key authenticated encryption.
+X25519 keys only provide public key authenticated encryption.